 - Honor your accomplishments.
 Feeling and looking great are rewards unto themselves, but sometimes it helps to have additional incentives, like a new pair of jeans or a massage.

 In developing an exercise habit, remember that consistency is more important than content.
 Don’t worry if a meeting runs late one day and cuts into your planned exercise time.
 Even a little activity can go a long way to reinforce your desire to live a healthy lifestyle.
-Sources: American College of Sports Medicine, American Heart Association, LifeWork Strategies, and Washington and Shady Grove Adventist Hospitals.
+Sources: American College of Sports Medicine, American Heart Association, LifeWork Strategies, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.